yshalsager/facebook2rss/README.md

 uvicorn facebook_rss.main:api --reload --env-file config_example.env
 ```

-- To get a profile posts as RSS send GET request to `/profile/[username]/`.
-In other words open this API route in browser.
+- Checkout avaiable API routes in auto-generated API documentation thanks to FastAPI.
-For example if the API is running on localhost and port 8081: `http://127.0.0.1:8081/profile/zuck`
+For example if the API is running on localhost and port 8081: `http://127.0.0.1:8081/docs`

 ## Features